- Short-term loans

 - The friendly, knowledgeable customer service

-Obviously, the loan advisers ask customers to write reviews on TrustPilot.
-While this is a perfectly acceptable thing to do (it’s difficult to get positive reviews on the internet), we’d like to hear from customers in a more neutral setting.
+We’d like to hear from customers in a more neutral setting, though.
 Have you dealt with OnDeck?
 What did you think of the experience?
 Leave a message in the comments!

 Because OnDeck is willing to lend to less-than-qualified merchants, they might be just what you need to tide your business over until you’re qualified for financing at lower rates.
 While their loans can be expensive, OnDeck is clearly interested in educating the merchants and providing a pleasant user experience throughout the process.